 - As above but in the other direction for DAA calculations.

-- A Remote ID Display application (RID) on the GCS listens to all drone ID data received from sourrounding UAs and displays their position to the operator.
+- A Remote ID Display application (RID) on the GCS listens to all drone ID data received from surrounding UAs and displays their position to the operator.

-The ASTM and MAVLink messages are listed below.
+The ASTM, ASD-STAN and MAVLink messages are listed below.

-The raw byte layout of the MAVLink messages is not exactly the same as what a drone ID Bluetooth/WiFi transmitter would transmit over the air.
+The raw byte layout of the MAVLink messages is not exactly the same as what a drone ID Bluetooth/Wi-Fi transmitter will transmit over the air.
 Slight compression is applied.
 Example code for this conversion can be found in the project: Open Drone ID Core C Library.

-The Open Drone ID Core C Library contains production-ready code for decoding the MAVLink messages and "compressing" the data into data structures for transmission over Bluetooth or WiFi NaN (or vice-versa).
+The Open Drone ID Core C Library contains code for decoding the MAVLink messages and "compressing" the data into data structures for transmission over Bluetooth or Wi-Fi (or vice-versa).

-The ASTM Remote ID standard requires that the Location message is broadcast/published at least once per second.
-The rest of the messages must be broadcast/published once per 3 seconds (requirements from local legislation might be different).
+The standards requires that the Location message is broadcast/published at least once per second.
+The rest of the messages must be broadcast/published once per 3 seconds (requirements from local legislation might be different.
+Please see here).
 Not all message types are mandatory to broadcast.

-The ASTM Remote ID standard does not impose any requirements for a drone to be capable of receiving ASTM drone ID messages, nor any requirements for reacting to their content (requirements from local legislation might be different).
+The standards do not impose any requirements for a drone to be capable of receiving drone ID messages, nor any requirements for reacting to their content (requirements from local legislation might be different).

 There can be multiple components in an UAS involved in the handling of drone ID data.
 An example is shown in the figure below.
 Certainly not all UAS will contain all of these components and the placement of some of them can be different from one system to another.

-Components or Systems that can generate drone ID MAVLink messages are listed in the table below:
+The Components or Systems that will typically generate drone ID MAVLink messages are listed in the table below: